Dimensionscape/Emitter/README.md

 - **Type Safety**: Callback functions are typed, ensuring that the arguments passed match the expected types.
 - **Multiple Signals**: Supports multiple signals, each with its own set of subscribed callbacks.
-- **Arbitrary Callback Parameters**: Supports mutliple callback type parameters without relying on object creation seen in a typical EventDispatcher while also perserving type safety checks in order to avoid errors.
+- **Arbitrary Callback Parameters**: Supports multiple callback type parameters without relying on object creation seen in a typical "EventDispatcher: while also perserving type safety checks in order to avoid errors.
-- **Subscription Management**: Easily subscribe to, unsubscribe from and control emmiters.
+- **Subscription Management**: Easily subscribe to, unsubscribe from and control emitters.
 - **Flexible Event Handling**: Supports emitting signals with varying numbers of arguments, including both typed and untyped variations.
 - **Simple API**: Designed to be straightforward and easy to use.
 - **High Performance**: Built for real world use cases with performance in mind.
 Emitter outperforms most if not all other available alternative haxelibs designed for event handling.